-Competitions are a great way to get your work out there.
-Winning one isn’t just about the cash, it’s a big confidence boost.
+Photo competitions are a great way to get your work out there.
+Winning one isn’t just about the cash, it’s about the kudos and can be a big confidence boost.
 Plus, the recognition can help get you grants, funding and commissions for work.

 But even if you’ve been a pro photographer for years, we’re guessing there are times when you feel you’re in a creative rut.
 And having to focus so much on the business side of things can make you forget why you fell in love with photography in the first place.

 Want your passion for making pictures back?
-Enter a competition.
+Enter a photographic competition.

 Even if your work isn’t featured, photography comps are a way to keep pushing yourself and growing.
 Entering one outside your usual niche might even give you a whole new perspective on your business.